 Organizations practicing the Scaled Agile Framework (SAFe) and doing Program Increment (PI) planning will find these apps especially useful.
 Chris adds, “SAFe can be a massive headache, so the ability to visualize the flow of work in real time as a team makes planning a much more hands-on and collaborative experience.”

-We’re doing some community-driven development of these apps and looking for agile enthusiasts to trial them and offer feedback.
-So if you’re an agile team with a desire for more freedom when planning, or a Confluence team yearning for more brainstorming capabilities, get in touch.
+These apps are now available on the Atlassian Marketplace.
+So if you’re an agile team with a desire for more freedom when planning, or a Confluence team yearning for more brainstorming capabilities, check ’em out.

 “If we’re not making mistakes, we’re not trying hard enough.”